Bank of America Corporation (BAC) Shares Up Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Bank of America Corporation (NYSE: BAC) Right Now?

-The price-to-earnings ratio for Bank of America Corporation (NYSE: BAC) is 8.34x, which is above its average ratio.
-Moreover, the 36-month beta value for BAC is 1.38.
-Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 3 as “overweight,” 12 as “hold,” and 2 as “sell.”
+Bank of America Corporation (NYSE: BAC) has a higher price-to-earnings ratio of 8.12x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.38.
+Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 3 as “overweight,” 12 as “hold,” and 2 as “sell.”

 Top 5 AI Stocks to Buy for 2023